İsmail Hakkı Okday: Diplomatic career

 After the war, he entered the Foreign Ministry; as with Moscow, Antwerp, Plovdiv, Bari, Basra, and has served as Consul General in Vienna.
-Second marriage Ferhunde Hanım (Ms. Nazli's aunt, the mother of Bulent Ecevit) made with.
+He remarried with Ferhunde Hanım (Ms. Nazli's aunt, the mother of Bulent Ecevit).
 He retired from Athens Consulate.

-After his retirement he owned and lived in the Park Hotel in Ayaspaşa, he died there in 1977.
+After his retirement he owned and lived in the Park Hotel in Ayaspaşa, where he died in 1977.